Touring the Landscape

 The building originally housed an electrical generator that was powered by a massive wind turbine 90 to 100 feet above it.
 The library was the first room connected to the new power source.
 Once its reliability and safety were established, the rest of the house was wired.
 Eventually, commercial electricity become available and the Eustises no longer needed to generate their own power.
 The turbine and supporting framework were removed shortly before the great hurricane of 1938.

 The turbine for the power house was clearly visible from the house.
 The tennis court fence is also visible in the background of this photo.
+The strips of burlap on the tree trunks were part of a treatment against gypsy moth infestations, catching caterpillars that crawled underneath them so they could be killed.

 Continue toward the road in the direction of the house and walk to the orchard.